wowashuwow/wowashuwow.github.io/_pages/about.md

 What about you?
 What are your hobbies? (email me!
 It's ab (at) ashutoshbhosale (dot) com)

-In my free time, I do B2B writing for work.
+In my free time, I write for software-based businesses for work.
 I believe work is something you do in your free time to practice your intellect and curiosity; after you keep fit and have fun with your life.
 Not the other way around.

 (*There isn't a single day that goes by when I don't fear being cancelled for saying what I just said, but it's important, someone needs to say it, so there, I said it.*)